tomyqg/Dali-Benutti/README.md

 # Dali Lighting Control

-This is a project for controlling DALI lighting using ESP32 microcontroller and a LedWarrior 14 from Codemercenaries.
+This is a project for controlling DALI lighting using ESP32 microcontroller and a LedWarrior 14 from @codemercs-com .

 ## Features
 - Commissioning of the DALI fixtures (new only or all)